aphriksee/eb-mcmc/README.md

 - Plot the results using the CORNER package

 ### Speed
-Try to run an exmaple code with different number of CPU cores.
+Try to run an exmaple code with vary number of CPU cores

 (Fixed Nwalker = 10 * Ndim, and 20 steps)